Police crisis intervention team: Oregon

-In the state of Oregon, CIT programs were implemented after the death of James Chasse, who was beaten and repeatedly tased by three Portland police officers in 2006.
-Chasse, who had schizophrenia, sustained 16 broken ribs, a broken shoulder and sternum, and major internal injuries.
-He was taken to the city jail, where the medical staff refused to admit him and ordered that he be taken to a hospital.
-But he died en route.
-The three officers were never indicted for their part in his death.
-Medics later testified that his broken ribs were most likely due to the emergency trauma care (CPR) he received.
+In Oregon, CIT programs were implemented after the death of James Chasse, who was beaten and repeatedly tasered by three Portland police officers in 2006.
+Chasse, who had schizophrenia, suffered 16 broken ribs, a broken shoulder and sternum, along with severe internal injuries.
+He was transported to the city jail, but the medical staff refused to admit him and directed that he be taken to a hospital.
+Unfortunately, he died during the transfer.
+The three officers involved were never charged for their role in his death.
+Later medical testimony indicated that his broken ribs were probably caused by the emergency trauma care he received (namely, CPR).

 Chasse's death prompted an outcry in the news media, in response to which Portland mayor Tom Potter instituted a CIT program.
 Other cities and counties in Oregon followed suit.

 Texas

-Starting in late 2011, a group of Texas CIT officers met in Austin, Texas, to lay the foundation for Texas' first CIT Officer's Association.
+Starting in late 2011, a group of Texas CIT officers met in Austin, Texas, to lay the foundation for Texas's first CIT Officers' Association.
 The association's goal is to promote mental health education as it pertains to law enforcement's interaction and care for the mentally ill.
-The association will also host an annual conference where stakeholders can discuss new options for better practices in the field.
-The Association launched its website in 2012.
+As of 2012, the association hosted an annual conference at which stakeholders discussed new options for better practices in the field.
+The association launched its website in 2012.

 New Mexico

-In Albuquerque, NM, the police department began a Crisis Intervention Team program in 1996 after 6 people were killed in crisis related police shootings between 1994 and 1995.
+In Albuquerque, New Mexico, the police department began a Crisis Intervention Team program in 1996 after 6 people were killed in crisis-related police shootings between 1994 and 1995.
 The increase was associated with victim participant homicides or suicide by cop.
-Sergeant William Pettit went to the Memphis Police Department to understand a Crisis Intervention Team model in 1988.
+Sergeant William Pettit visited the Memphis Police Department in 1988 to learn about a Crisis Intervention Team model.
 Sgt.
 Pettit was instructed about the Memphis program and implemented elements in order to create a CIT program within the Albuquerque Police Department.

 Albuquerque was hit again with community tragedies involving law enforcement interaction with people living with a mental illness that sparked an investigation by the Department of Justice (DOJ) in 2014.
 The community voiced their concerns and the investigation by the DOJ also noted, "fatal confrontations with individuals experiencing mental health crises continue to cause significant public concern over the department's ability and willingness to consider the safety and well-being of the individuals in distress."
 The finding letter also stated, "A significant amount of the force we reviewed was used against persons with mental illness and in crisis."
 During this investigation the shooting of James Boyd occurred.

-The findings letter and outcry from the community ended in a court appointed settlement agreement with the Department of Justice.
-The settlement agreement determined that all officers will be trained in CIT and that 40% of field officer would receive additional specialized training in interactions with people experiencing crisis.
-The agreement also stated that the department's full time crisis intervention unit be staffed with 12 full time detectives.
+The findings letter and the community's outcry led to a court-appointed settlement agreement with the Department of Justice.
+The settlement agreement determined that all officers will be trained in CIT and that 40% of field officers will receive additional specialized training in interactions with people experiencing a crisis.
+The agreement also stated that the department's full-time crisis intervention unit would be staffed with 12 full-time detectives.